Phillips Edison & Company, Inc. Announces Monthly Dividend of $0.10 (NASDAQ:PECO)

-Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Free Report) announced a monthly dividend on Monday, November 13th, Wall Street Journal reports.
-Stockholders of record on Thursday, February 15th will be paid a dividend of 0.0975 per share on Friday, March 1st.
-This represents a $1.17 annualized dividend and a dividend yield of 3.51%.
-The ex-dividend date of this dividend is Wednesday, February 14th.
+Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Free Report) announced a monthly dividend on Tuesday, November 14th, Wall Street Journal reports.
+Shareholders of record on Thursday, February 15th will be paid a dividend of 0.0975 per share on Friday, March 1st.
+This represents a $1.17 annualized dividend and a yield of 3.35%.
+The ex-dividend date is Wednesday, February 14th.

-Phillips Edison & Company, Inc. has a payout ratio of 243.8% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Equities analysts expect Phillips Edison & Company, Inc. to earn $2.38 per share next year, which means the company should continue to be able to cover its $1.17 annual dividend with an expected future payout ratio of 49.2%.
+Phillips Edison & Company, Inc. has a dividend payout ratio of 229.4% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Analysts expect Phillips Edison & Company, Inc. to earn $2.38 per share next year, which means the company should continue to be able to cover its $1.17 annual dividend with an expected future payout ratio of 49.2%.

 Hedge Funds Weigh In On Phillips Edison & Company, Inc.

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Vident Investment Advisory LLC lifted its holdings in shares of Phillips Edison & Company, Inc. by 0.9% during the 4th quarter.
-Vident Investment Advisory LLC now owns 35,349 shares of the company’s stock valued at $1,126,000 after acquiring an additional 325 shares in the last quarter.
-M&T Bank Corp lifted its holdings in Phillips Edison & Company, Inc. by 3.5% in the 3rd quarter.
-M&T Bank Corp now owns 10,033 shares of the company’s stock worth $281,000 after buying an additional 337 shares in the last quarter.
-Gladstone Institutional Advisory LLC lifted its holdings in Phillips Edison & Company, Inc. by 5.9% in the 1st quarter.
-Gladstone Institutional Advisory LLC now owns 7,156 shares of the company’s stock worth $233,000 after buying an additional 400 shares in the last quarter.
-CreativeOne Wealth LLC lifted its holdings in Phillips Edison & Company, Inc. by 3.8% in the 2nd quarter.
-CreativeOne Wealth LLC now owns 12,014 shares of the company’s stock worth $409,000 after buying an additional 437 shares in the last quarter.
-Finally, Schonfeld Strategic Advisors LLC lifted its holdings in Phillips Edison & Company, Inc. by 1.8% in the 4th quarter.
-Schonfeld Strategic Advisors LLC now owns 34,000 shares of the company’s stock worth $1,083,000 after buying an additional 600 shares in the last quarter.
-Institutional investors and hedge funds own 83.48% of the company’s stock.
+Several large investors have recently bought and sold shares of the business.
+Vanguard Group Inc. increased its position in shares of Phillips Edison & Company, Inc. by 579.0% during the first quarter.
+Vanguard Group Inc. now owns 10,505,954 shares of the company’s stock worth $361,300,000 after acquiring an additional 8,958,751 shares in the last quarter.
+BlackRock Inc. grew its position in Phillips Edison & Company, Inc. by 443.8% in the first quarter.
+BlackRock Inc. now owns 7,310,113 shares of the company’s stock valued at $251,393,000 after purchasing an additional 5,965,943 shares in the last quarter.
+Wellington Management Group LLP grew its position in Phillips Edison & Company, Inc. by 313.4% in the first quarter.
+Wellington Management Group LLP now owns 7,725,477 shares of the company’s stock valued at $265,679,000 after purchasing an additional 5,856,834 shares in the last quarter.
+State Street Corp grew its position in Phillips Edison & Company, Inc. by 128.1% in the second quarter.
+State Street Corp now owns 4,480,286 shares of the company’s stock valued at $149,905,000 after purchasing an additional 2,516,281 shares in the last quarter.
+Finally, Centersquare Investment Management LLC grew its position in Phillips Edison & Company, Inc. by 126.2% in the first quarter.
+Centersquare Investment Management LLC now owns 1,944,184 shares of the company’s stock valued at $66,860,000 after purchasing an additional 1,084,530 shares in the last quarter.
+83.48% of the stock is currently owned by institutional investors and hedge funds.

 Phillips Edison & Company, Inc (PECO) is one of the nation's largest owners and operators of omni-channel grocery-anchored shopping centers.
 Founded in 1991, PECO has generated strong results through its vertically-integrated operating platform and national footprint of well-occupied shopping centers.